-Constructive vs. Actual Drug Possession
+What Is Constructive and Actual Drug Possession?

 Actual drug possession is when the police find drugs on your person or your personal stuff.
 For example, if the police find marijuana in your purse or pocket, they can charge you with actual drug possession.